Nemone Lethbridge: Early life and education

 Lethbridge was born in Quetta (pre-partition India, now Pakistan) in 1932.
 She was the daughter of John Sydney Lethbridge, an India-born British Army officer, and his wife Katharine Greville Maynard, who was also India-born.
 At nine years old, Lethbridge boarded at Sacred Heart Convent School in Chew Magna, Somerset.
 Afterwards she attended Tudor Hall School, Banbury.

-She read Law at Somerville College, Oxford, from 1952.
+She read law at Somerville College, Oxford, from 1952.
 She was one of only two women studying Law at that time.
 She had a tutor from Keble College, as Somerville did not have a tutor in Law.
 Lethbridge intended to go into politics, but got pupillage from Mervyn Griffith-Jones.
 This was achieved through a contact of her father, at that time Chief of Intelligence for the British Army of the Rhine, who had a connection with David Maxwell Fyfe, 1st Earl of Kilmuir, one of the prosecutors at the Nuremberg trials.

 Later in her training she was placed at 3 Pump Court, alongside Rose Heilbron.
 Lethbridge’s pupilmaster was Norman Broderick.

 Career

 Lethbridge was called to the Bar at Gray's Inn in 1956.
 In 1957, she was taken on as a tenant at 3 Hare Court.
 She was the first woman at Hare Court, where she was barred from using the facilities.
 She later represented the Kray twins in court.

 She met her husband Jimmy O'Connor at the Star Tavern, Belgravia.
 He had been arrested in 1942 for the murder of George Ambridge.
 O’Connor was convicted and sentenced to be hanged.
 After an intervention from one of the police officers, the Home Secretary, Herbert Morrison, commuted the death sentence and O’Connor served 11 years of a life sentence.

 Lethbridge and O’Connor married in secret in Ireland in 1959.
 When this was known to the public in 1962, she was no longer accepted as a member of chambers.

 Although the evidence against O'Connor was in grave doubt, in 1970 the courts denied O'Connor a full pardon.
 With his earnings as an author, as well as a few well-received tele-plays by Lethbridge, the couple bought a villa on the isle of Mykonos, spending time with socialites including Aristotle and Jackie Onassis.
 Lethbridge was known for her work on The Wednesday Play and Pride and Prejudice.
 In 1971, Lethbridge returned to London seeking a restraining order against O'Connor.
 They divorced in 1973.

+In the early 1980s, she wrote two episodes of the Granada Television series Lady Killers.
 In 1981, Lethbridge was invited to join the chambers of Louis de Pinna on Chancery Lane.